 Those who do not comply with the proposed regulations would be fined up to $2,500 for a first-time offense and each day that the violation occurs.
 Subsequent violations would carry a fine of up to $5,000.

 State Rep. Kelly Cassidy (D-Chicago) is looking to introduce a companion bill in the House.

-The miniscule plastic particles, which are labeled on product ingredient lists as “polyethylene” or “polypropylene”, have been found in Illinois water bodies, specifically Lake Michigan, according to Steans' legislation.
+The minuscule plastic particles, which are labeled on product ingredient lists as "polyethylene" or "polypropylene", have been found in Illinois water bodies, specifically Lake Michigan, according to Steans' legislation.
 Cosmetic microbeads have also appeared in large-scale quantities in the New York waters of Lake Eerie as well as the Los Angeles River and the Pacific Ocean, among other places.

 The Five Gyres Institute, a research organization focused on reducing plastic water pollution, surveyed the presence of microplastics in Lake Michigan last year.